KThompso/DogHouseApi/apidocs/api/v1/dogs/post.md

 **Data constraints**

 Either `imageUrl` or `imageData` can be provided bot both.  `imageData` allows you to upload a base64 encoded string representing an image.  `imageUrl` takes a link to an image on the web.
+If `imageData` is used, the image will be saved to the Dog House servers and a link to the image will be returned in the `imageUrl` property.

 ```json
 {